 This is an example of how you may include a longer section of paraphrased material in a paper and omit repeating a citation if it is contextually clear the material is still being paraphrased.

-Vijay Prashad (2007) indicates that Indira Gandhi’s position as the daughter of Jawaharlal Nehru played a role in her lifelong political career.
-He suggests it helped her become a major figure in the Congress Party and later serve as the prime minister of India from 1966 until 1977 (p.
+Vijay Prashad (2007) indicated that Indira Gandhi’s position as the daughter of Jawaharlal Nehru played a role in her lifelong political career.
+He suggested it helped her become a major figure in the Congress Party and later serve as the prime minister of India from 1966 until 1977 (p.
 208).